Exploring the Mystery – Verse One of the Tao Te Ching

 The Tao requires allowing and letting go.
 It wants us to become aligned with what is – and not fight against it.

 Maybe I wasn’t ready to explore the ideas in the book because I was functioning in a very intense, stressed state.
-I felt I couldn’t let go.
-I was working so hard to reach my self-imposed goals.
-I’d say I was in an active state – not an allowing state.
+I felt I couldn’t let go and was working so hard to reach my self-imposed goals.
+I’d say I was in an active state—not an allowing state.

 The sheer force of resilience was my copilot.
 I was moving forward, but to reach even higher, I needed to bring in the sense of allowing and letting go.